Leadership used to motivate and empower employees can build strong teams. Here are four methods to produce such a team

 Fair policies and unbiased pay packages have essential roles in employee retention, and all those benefits feel like a burden with a micromanaging team lead around us.
 Employees tend to be in a company where they are respected, for their work and have managers who, provide freedom to work experiment and innovate.
 Job security and new opportunities to explore is the main attraction for the employee.

 Managers have expectations for team members and companies have expectations for managers.
 However, it is important to remember that teams have expectations for their managers too.
-Companies want managers to keep control, and even though that’s inevitable, the behavior can be controlled and act only when required.
+Companies want managers to keep control, and even though that’s inevitable, the behaviour can be controlled and act only when required.

 Keeping an eye on people and having an eye for details are two different qualities misinterpreted by the managers and the organizations.
 At times, the presence and availability of managers eliminate the need for micromanagement.
 Reporting myth has to change from it as a right of the manager instead team members should feel comfortable and motivated to inform about the progress.

 4. Enable Decision Makers

-Genuine leaders encourage and empower team members to be decision-makers.
+Genuine leadership encourage and empower team members to be decision-makers.
 Decision power helps people shoulder responsibility and remain committed to the work.
 However, leaving decisions to employees and blaming them for failures is not the game.
 Guiding training and fine-tuning abilities that can turn an employee into an efficient decision-maker is.

 The leader maintaining transparency in decision making certainly builds an environment of trust and people follow the processes because they believe in them and not as if they are compelled to do so.